amcritchie/iron_ocean_rb/README.md

 ```
 deployer@iron-ocean-production:~$ rbenv bootstrap-ubuntu-12-04
 ```
-If this returns an error about not having rbenv installed, this probably means didn't add the bashrc file.
+If this returns a message about rbenv not being installed, this probably means didn't add the bashrc file.
 ```
 deployer@iron-ocean-production:~$ rbenv install 2.2.2